Magari-A/zero_day/README.md

 ## Resources
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google

-*What is a virtual machine
+* What is a virtual machine
-*What is Vagrant
+* What is Vagrant
-*Who wrote Vagrant
+* Who wrote Vagrant
-*What does “Ubuntu” mean